 Climbing Specialists must display a strong work ethic, be dependable, motivated and have the ability to work independently and possess good teaching and communication skills.
 Must have the ability and skills to work with participants of all ages and abilities.
 They provide a safe, inclusive and welcoming environment for all users of the climbing wall.

 Facility Managers coordinate and supervise all operational functions, programs, and personnel of the Eccles Student Life Center.
 They understand all the duties of the student staff positions and the mission of Campus Recreation Services.
 They understand all facility operations including partner/tenant users.

 The responsibility of the Fitness Center Attendant is to provide excellent service to Campus Recreation Services guests.
 Attendants are responsible for the supervision of the fitness areas to ensure that a safe and enjoyable environment is maintained.

 Fitness Instructors provide group fitness instruction, monitor participants, educate on fitness and safety, and maintain a safe and enjoyable atmosphere for class participants.
 This position requires preparation and organization prior to class.
 Instructors must have strong communication skills including speaking in front of small to large groups.
 Instructors must be able to demonstrate proper timing, cueing, form, and transitions.
-While teaching classes, instructors are expected to be creative, upbeat, and professional.
+Applicants must have a current certification or have gone through our in-house Fitness Instructor Training.

 Gear Central Attendant